Diisobutylaluminium hydride: Properties

 Like most organoaluminum compounds, the compound's structure is most probably more than that suggested by its empirical formula.
 A variety of techniques, not including X-ray crystallography, suggest that the compound exists as a dimer and a trimer, consisting of tetrahedral aluminium centers sharing bridging hydride ligands.
 Hydrides are small and, for aluminium derivatives, are highly basic, thus they bridge in preference to the alkyl groups.

-DIBAL can be prepared by heating triisobutylaluminium (itself a dimer) to induce beta-hydride elimination:
+DIBAL can be prepared by heating triisobutylaluminium (itself a dimer) to induce β-hydride elimination: